 Magnificat High School is a school provider for the Cleveland Scholarship Program.
 All students who reside in Cleveland are eligible to apply.
 The Cleveland Scholarship is funded by the Ohio Department of Education, and scholarship recipients receive $6,000 a year in tuition assistance for the high school of their choice.
-Applications for the 2018-2019 school year will be available in February 2018.
+Both new and renewal applications for the 2018-2019 school year may be submitted between February 1 and April 30, 2018.
 For more information from the Ohio Department of Education, click here.